SkooveLearn PianoDownload on the App Store

 A possible mnemonic device here is:

-Of course, you’re welcome to come up with your own mnemonics and acronyms to help you remember the tenor clef notes.
-I’d actually encourage this as often people find it easier to remember things that they’ve created themselves.
+You’re welcome to come up with your own mnemonics and acronyms to help you remember the tenor clef notes.

 • Bassoon